In Brief

 Indices used (including interest & dividends): Developed World Equities – MSCI World Index in GBP; Growth Equities – MSCI The World Growth Index; Value Equities – MSCI World Value Index; Small Company Equities – MSCI World Small Cap Index

-The pound had a stronger quarter, up 0.4% against the US dollar, 3.9% against the yen and 2.2% against the euro.
+The pound had a more robust quarter, up 0.4% against the US dollar, 3.9% against the yen and 2.2% against the euro.

 Portfolio Performance Overview

 The PortfolioMetrix Core portfolios had a subdued quarter.
-Asset allocation was a headwind, due to a relative underweight to strongly performing US equities and a relative overweight to weakly performing Japanese and emerging market equities.
+Asset allocation was a headwind due to a relative underweight to strongly performing US equities and a relative overweight to weakly performing Japanese and emerging market equities.
 Active fund performance also detracted over the quarter.
-Full year performance was, however, stronger as was full year active performance which added about 0.5% for mid-risk portfolios.
+However, Full-year performance was stronger than full-year active performance, which added about 0.5% for mid-risk portfolios.

-Sustainable World portfolios had a weaker quarter, with their tilt away from larger companies and small tilt towards emerging markets both detracting.
-Full year relative performance was weaker than in 2020.
-They do, however, continue to enjoy significant long-term structural drivers as the world shifts to focus more on environmental and social issues.
+Sustainable World portfolios had a weaker quarter, with their tilt away from larger companies and slight tilt towards emerging markets both detracting.
+The full year’s relative performance was weaker than in 2020.
+However, they continue to enjoy significant long-term structural drivers as the world shifts to focus more on environmental and social issues.

 Looking Forward